Search for opportunities to participate in a diabetes and hormones research study.

-UT Southwestern Medical Center is ranked in the nation’s top 25 hospitals for diabetes and endocrinology care, according to U.S. News & World Report.
+UT Southwestern Medical Center is ranked as one of the nation’s top 20 hospitals for diabetes and endocrinology care, according to U.S. News & World Report.

 UT Southwestern Medical Center is widely recognized as a leading clinical and research center for the accurate diagnosis and effective treatment of conditions related to the endocrine system.

 When surgery is needed, we offer surgical care that’s second to none in North Texas – and among the best in the world – for endocrine disorders.

 The endocrine system is a group of glands that includes the thyroid, parathyroid, pancreas, ovaries, testes, adrenal gland, pituitary gland, and hypothalamus.
 These glands produce hormones, which are chemical substances that send messages that regulate activities such as metabolism, reproduction, growth, and development.

 The amount of hormones produced by each gland is carefully balanced.
 Too much or too little of a certain hormone can have effects throughout the body and cause various endocrine disorders.
 Many of the hormones produced by the endocrine glands interact with each other to maintain balance, for example.

 UT Southwestern physicians are among the top in the nation in treating diseases of the endocrine system.
 We have one of the largest groups of endocrine surgeons in the country.
 The group includes internationally recognized leaders who are at the forefront of understanding the pathology of diseases and defining new treatments that are expanding options for patients.

 Our endocrine surgeons work with endocrinologists, oncologists, specialists in medical imaging, and other health care professionals, based on each patient’s needs.